GIST-NJU/EmRest/api-exp-scripts/README.md

 #### Important Note on Hardware Requirements

-- **Memory**: Our original experiments were performed on a machine with **120 GB of RAM** and **X CPU**, which was just sufficient for running all 6 `gitlab_services` in parallel.
+- **Memory**: Our original experiments were performed on a machine with **120 GB of RAM** and **48 CPUs**, which was just sufficient for running all 6 `gitlab_services` in parallel.
 If your machine has less available memory, you should consider reducing the number of REST APIs that are tested in parallel.

 - **Disk Space**: Recording all requests, logs, coverage data, and bug detection information consumes substantial storage space.
 In our experiments, the total size of generated raw data of 30 runs reached approximately **1.6 TB**.
 Ensure your system has at least **1.6 TB** of free disk space available to fully replicate the experimental results.